uvarc/rc-website/content/userinfo/howtos/rivanna/compiler-howto.md

 You must know the name of the compiler you wish to use as well as its options.
 Most compilers offer a large number of options that can control very detailed properties of the resulting executable, but the average user need only know a few of them.

-Please see our compiler [documentation](/userinfo/hpc/software/compilers) for information about the available compilers on Rivanna.
+Please see our compiler [documentation](/userinfo/hpc/software/compilers) for information about the available compilers on the HPC system.
 For building and running parallel code, see the [documentation](/userinfo/hpc/software/mpi).

 ## Debugging and Profiling